vvscode/docs/docs/verification/verification-for-android/the-verification-process.md

-[block:callout]
-{
-  "type": "warning",
-  "title": "Important",
+> **WARNING: Important**
+>
-  "body": "It is important to pass `ApplicationContext` to the verification config builder, as the verification object might outlive the activity or fragment it is instantiated from."
+> It is important to pass `ApplicationContext` to the verification config builder, as the verification object might outlive the activity or fragment it is instantiated from.
-}
-[/block]

 ## SMS Verification

 To initiate an SMS verification, start by creating a `Verification` object through `SinchVerification.createSmsVerification`, then start the verification process by invoking `initiate()` on the `Verification` object.
 This method can be called multiple times, for example, if another SMS should be sent.